-The above Fed Funds Rate recommendations are based on a "Taylor Rule" with a 2.0% inflation target, 150% feedback from expected inflation to interest rates, and a 0.5% "natural" real interest rate, while setting aside the unemployment gap.
+The above Fed Funds Rate recommendations are based on a "Taylor Rule" with a 2.0% inflation target, a 0.5% "natural" or "neutral" real interest rate, and 150% or 200% feedback from expected inflation to interest rates, while setting aside the unemployment gap.

 The ALS model with AR(1) transients gives a different inflation forecast at each horizon, thus giving any Taylor rule a menu of possible policy horizons to work with.
-The blue line in Figure 2 below shows predicted average inflation from 1/25 to the dates indicated.
-The observed 1/25 month-over-month annualized inflation rate of 3.90%, as shown by the green star, together with the time-varying AR(1) coefficient of 0.45, predicts 3.47% inflation over the coming month, 3.31% over the coming 3 months, and 3.17% over the coming year.
-However, marginal month-over-month predicted inflation, as shown by the red line, falls much more quickly toward the common "entrenched" asymptotic value of 3.12%, which it reaches within rounding error already at 6 months.
+The blue line in Figure 2 below shows predicted average inflation from 2/25 to the dates indicated.
+The observed 2/25 month-over-month annualized inflation rate of 3.93%, as shown by the green star, together with the time-varying AR(1) coefficient of 0.45, predicts 3.51% inflation over the coming month, 3.35% over the coming 3 months, and 3.21% over the coming year.
+However, marginal month-over-month predicted inflation, as shown by the red line, falls much more quickly toward the common "entrenched" asymptotic value of 3.16%, which it reaches within rounding error already at 7 months.

-Predicted average (blue), marginal (red), and 3-mo. forward (cyan)
+Predicted average (blue), marginal (red), and 3-mo. forward (cyan) inflation